fedora-modularity/meta-test-family/docs/index.rst

 About
 =====

-Modularity Testing Framework (MTF) is a tool to test `Fedora modules`_.
+Modularity testing framework (MTF) is a tool to test components of `a modular Fedora`_.

 Using MTF you can:

 * write tests for RPMs, modules and Docker containers
 * write multiline Bash snippet tests in YAML definition file
+* write multihost tests
 * write Bash tests
 * write Python tests
 * schedule tests with Jenkins and Taskotron
-* work in Vagrant environment
+* run tests on a local host or in Vagrant environment

 MTF has a presence on the following websites: